- We do not store or share any of this information.

 When Did I Conceive?

-If you already know your due date and wish to know when you likely conceived, try our reverse due date calculator.
-As long as you know your due date (or birthday), the tool will calculate your estimated conception date and intercourse dates.
+If you already know your due date and wish to know when you most likely conceived, try our reverse due date calculator.
+As long as you know your due date (or your or your baby’s birthday), the tool will calculate the estimated conception date and intercourse dates.
+Pretty cool, huh?!